Runaway Traveller

 Would I use Holafly again?

-Holafly is definitely the best eSIM I’ve tried, so it’s my new go-to for short international trips.
+Holafly is definitely the best eSIM I’ve tried, so it’s my new go-to for international trips.
 That said, when I’m in a situation where I can easily get a physical SIM, like the Canadian one I keep at my parents’ house, I’m going to do that instead.

 The only major difference between an eSIM and a regular one is the ability to call.
 You’d think you don’t need it, but there are bound to be a couple occasions where you want to make a reservation over the phone or call a landline, and most eSIMs just doesn’t let you do that.